pootiney/Game-Design-face-emotion-recognition-autism/README.md

            v1= new Vector3(2, -2, 0.5497855f);
            spriteRenderer = gameObject.GetComponent<SpriteRenderer>(); //it assigns variable spriteRenderer the component SpriteRenderer of gameobject that this

-           //code is written for it
+           //script is attatched to it
            spriteRenderer.sprite = spriteArray[sprite_count];// it assigns the sprite of spriteRenderer one of the sprites in the spriteArray that its number

            //is equal to sprite_count